tomzx/blog.tomrochette.com-content/agi/agi-through-turing-machines/article.md

 * "However, merely updating the list/sequence of instructions of the program is not a display of intelligence." yet "First, moving itself is to some degree intelligence."

 # Overview
-The simplest form of initial AGI software would have to be one that rewrite itself.
+The simplest form of initial AGI software would have to be one that rewrites itself.

 At the lowest level, computers are governed by a set of instructions, such as `ADD`, `SUB`, `MUL`, `DIV`, `AND`, `OR`, `MOV`, `JMP` and other similar instructions.

-If we even go a level lower, we can refer to Turing machines, for which the elementary operations are moving left, moving right, reading from the current square on the tape (memory) and writing to the current square.
+If we go a level lower, we can refer to Turing machines, for which the elementary operations are moving left, moving right, reading from the current square on the tape (memory) and writing to the current square.
 Another important part of a Turing machine is its state, which relates to its instruction table/program, that is to say "if you are in state X, and you see Y on the tape, do Z and put yourself into state A".

 [A tape for data input/output, a head to read the data, a state register to store working information and and instruction table/program (describes how input data produces output data).]